 Let’s see how professional cleaners give the best care and cleaning to your couch.

-A Proper Inspection
+A Proper Inspection of Upholstery

 The technician thoroughly inspects the couch to determine if there are stained or heavily soiled spots on your couch.
 Armrests and the front portion of the couch where our legs rest are the usual candidates for intense cleaning.
 These areas have body oils, skin cells and dirt accumulated over them resulting in the soiled and dingy look.